eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 {{% /tab %}}
 {{< /tabpane >}}

+In addition you have the opportunity to use the environment variable `DEVCONTAINER_PROXY_PORT` to define the port in case your proxy is running on a different port than `3128`.

 # Visual Studio Code

 A template configuration using proxy settings is provided by our template repository with `.devcontainer/Dockerfile.Proxy`.
 By setting the environment variable `DEVCONTAINER_PROXY` to `.Proxy` the file